espressif/esp-idf/examples/bluetooth/nimble/bleprph_wifi_coex/README.md

 | Supported Targets | ESP32 |
 | ----------------- | ----- |

-# BLE peripheral with ICMP Echo-Reply.
+# BLE Peripheral with ICMP Echo-Reply

 (See the README.md file in the upper level 'examples' directory for more information about examples.)